csswizardry/csswizardry.github.com/_posts/2022-08-24-measure-what-you-impact-not-what-you-influence.md

 only to the granular task at hand.
 Only later should we zoom out and measure the influence those changes had on the end goal, whatever that may be.

-Inadvertently capturing too much data—noise—can obscure our view of the progress we’re actually making, and even though we might end up at the desired outcome, it’s always better to be more forensic in assessing the impact of our work.
+Inadvertently capturing too much data — noise — can obscure our view of the progress we’re actually making, and even though we might end up at the desired outcome, it’s always better to be more forensic in assessing the impact of our work.